MissionToPsyche-Copper/WebXRPsychePage1/README.md

     This webpage is a minigame to allow the user to view and explore the asteroid Psyche.
 The user can rotate the camera around the asteroid and discover blue points of interest to view more about Psyche.

 Development Details:
-    The project was made using WebXR on the Aframe framework.
-Aframe is a framework for creating extended reality web applications.
+    The project was made using WebXR on the AFrame framework.
+AFrame is a framework for creating extended reality web applications.

 Frameworks and packages Used:
     Aframe: https://aframe.io/